elasticdog/elasticdog-com/content/Software Licensing.md

 tags:
   - sapling
 ---
-My philosophy for licensing personal software projects is to **allow for the widest adoption with the least amount of hassle** for downstream users.
+My philosophy for licensing personal software projects is to **allow for the widest adoption with the least amount of friction** for downstream users.

 - Permissive > Copyleft
 - Sharing knowledge takes priority over personal profit